directus/directus/docs/contributing/tests/blackbox-tests.md

 ## Sample Test File

 1. Values are seeded into the database before the tests run.
-2. Tests within are prepopulated and run sequentially.
+2. Tests within are pre-populated and run sequentially.
 3. `seedDBStructure()` should clear the existing tables prior to recreating it.
 4. `seedDBValues()` should be updated to return values if required.